Free Phishing Checker —

 How to Protect Yourself from Phishing

 Never enter credentials on a page you reached from an email or SMS link — navigate to the site directly instead.
 Enable two-factor authentication everywhere.
 Check any suspicious link with a phishing checker before clicking, and learn how to tell if a website is fake.
-For files attached to suspicious emails, use the free file malware scanner.
+For files attached to suspicious emails, use the free file scanner.